-Cat Urinary Tract Disease - Causes & Treatment
+Feline Lower Urinary Tract Disease: Causes & Treatment

-In some cases, cat urinary tract disease is caused by crystals or stones that form in the urine.
-These can irritate the lining of the urinary tract and partially or completely block the flow of urine.
+In some cases, cat urinary tract disease arises from crystals or stones that form in the urine.
+These can irritate the lining of the urinary tract and partially or entirely block the flow of urine.

-Your observations about changes in your cat’s appearance or behavior can assist your veterinarian in making an accurate diagnosis of a feline urinary tract disease.
+Accurate observations about changes in your cat’s appearance or behavior can assist your veterinarian in diagnosing feline urinary tract disease.
 For example, urinating can be painful for a cat with lower urinary tract disease.
 Urine may be bloody, have a reddish tinge, or a strong ammonia-like odor.
-A cat with FLUTD may:
+A cat with FLUTS may:

 - Make frequent trips to the litter box

 - Strain to urinate or cry when urinating

 - Urinate outside the litter box

 - Lick their genital area excessively

 Occasionally, mucous plugs or crystals caused by cat urinary tract disease can block the urethra, making it difficult or impossible for your cat to urinate.
 These cats will: